graphprotocol/graph-node/store/test-store/README.md

 ./store/test-store/devel/up.sh
 ```

-- **Note** By default, `up.sh` cleans up any previous data you had on disk, use `./store/test-store/devel/up.sh -k` to keep
+- **Note** By default, `up.sh` re-uses existing data on disk if present, use `./store/test-store/devel/up.sh -c` to clean
-previous data, this can be used to debug some data problems.
+any previous data before starting the dependencies.

-Give a 1 minute for all the dependencies to properly starts correctly, then jump to [Running tests](#running-tests).
+Give a 1 minute for all dependencies to properly starts correctly, then jump to [Running tests](#running-tests).

 #### Resetting the test databases